Menu

 What do I wear on a ride?

-Cycling jersey - offers storage pockets for all the gear you need to carry
+• Cycling jersey - offers storage pockets for all the gear you need.

-Cycling shoes - optional, you can work up to these during a season
+• Cycling shoes are optional; you can work up to these during the season, especially if you are new to cycling.

-During winter, you may need or want: leg warmers or tights, shoe covers or toe covers, a warm but breathable bike jacket, ear covers or balaclava, long-fingered gloves
+• You may want leg warmers or tights, shoe or toe covers, a warm but breathable bike jacket, ear covers or balaclavas, and long-finger gloves during winter.

 Where are the training rides?
-Only out west?
-Do they progressively increase in difficulty – start at low/no hills then progress to higher miles/hills?
+Do they progressively increase in difficulty—start at low miles with no hills and then progress to higher miles with hills?

-We ride all over.
-Mostly west (beginning in Katy & Fulshear and as far as Bastrop), but also some north (New Waverly) and south (Missouri City).
+• We ride all over the Houston metropolitan area.
+We begin in Katy & Fulshear and work west as far as Sommerville.
+We also ride north of Houston in Montgomery and New Waverly.
+Our final ride before the Texas MS150 is typically south in Rosharon.
 We start flat and shorter and progressively add distance and hills through the season.

 Do training rides have varying distances or staggered start times by average speed?

-We provide three route options on most rides, Short (20-35 mi), Medium (30-45 mi) and Long (45-60 mi).
-Our rides begin with riders leaving the start by average speed, and all riders roll out within about five minutes.
-We begin roll out at 8:00am when we ride from January - April.
+• We provide three route options on most rides: Short (20-35 mi), Medium (30-45 mi), and Long (45-60 mi).
+Our rides begin with riders leaving the start at average speed, and all riders roll out within five minutes.
+From January to April, we start rolling out between 7:30 a.m. and 8:00 a.m., depending on the fog and sunrise.

 How do I find the ride map?

-Go to the ride event page.
-On the right side under "Downloads," you will have access to PDF and GPX files to download.
-Usually our maps are updated by Thursday before the ride.
+• Go to the ride event page.
+On the right side, under "Downloads," you will have access to PDF and GPX files to download.
+Our maps are usually updated by Thursday before the ride.
 Make sure you have the right PDF map and GPX files!
 Check the date on the PDF map in the SAG driver info box before printing and bringing it to the ride.

 How do I find the ride start location?